This post may contain affiliate links. Please read my disclosure and privacy policy.

 Once they are firm enough to handle, you can transfer them to a wire rack to finish cooling while you bake the rest of the cookie dough.

-The finished cookies can be served at room temperature, but keep in mind they will soften up if you store them in an airtight container overnight.
+The finished cookies can be served at room temperature, but they will soften if you store them in an airtight container overnight.
 (This is just the nature of almond flour.)

-Store these almond flour cookies in the fridge or freezer for a more firm, chewy cookie.
-My family likes to eat them chilled straight from the fridge, and they are extra-crunchy if you serve them from the freezer.
+Store these almond flour cookies in the fridge or freezer for a firmer, chewier cookie.
+My family likes to eat them chilled straight from the fridge, and they are extra crunchy if you serve them from the freezer.

 hand holding an almond flour cookie split in half.